 Why should people come to your pizza restaurant?

 Let’s say, people want to have a nice dinner, soak up some Italian atmosphere, maybe to celebrate a birthday or just chill with friends or family.
-The pizza house belongs to the more budget category of restaurants, so you don’t need a sophisticated menu.
+The pizza house belongs to the more budget category of restaurants, so you don’t need a sophisticated menu in your pos system for pizza shop.
 Stick to the most obvious dish selection: a wide range of pizzas (maybe you have a secret recipe), beer and non-alcoholic beverages, and snacks, sometimes adding special offers and seasonal dishes to the menu.

 What will you offer them?